Man drowns in Lake Michigan Sunday

 The identity of the victim was not available Monday as the Michigan State Police from the Hart Post was the initial responding agency to the scene.
-The post was closed Monday for Labor Day.
+The post was closed Monday for Labor Day, and more information was not available Tuesday.

 According to Mason County Sheriff Kim Cole, the call for help went out at 3:07 p.m.
 The incident happened south of the Summit Township Park.